openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-- Run the command line for calculating the NDVI for your satellite im- age where landsat t1.tif is your input image and NDVI landsat t1.tif will be your NDVI output image.
-The numbers <3>and <4>refer to the band numbers for the VIS and NIR bands. oft−ndvi.bash landsat t1.tif ../results/NDVI landsat t1.tif 3 4 User Manual 88
+- Run the command line for calculating the NDVI for your satellite im- age where :code:`landsat_t1.tif` is your input image and NDVI :code:`landsat_t1.tif` will be your NDVI output image.
+The numbers <3>and <4>refer to the band numbers for the VIS and NIR bands. oft−ndvi.bash landsat_t1.tif ../results/NDVI landsat_t1.tif 3 4 User Manual 88

-- LoadNDVI landsat t1.tif in QGIS
+- LoadNDVI :code:`landsat_t1.tif` in QGIS
 - Check that all pixels of your NDVI image have the expected values between -1 and 1.
 - Here is an example of how the result looks like: